turingschool/frontend-mod-1-prework/section1/relection.md

 3. activeAccount - "boolean"

 7. In your own words, explain what concatenation is.
+* concatenation is when you join two or more data types together using `+` and it returns a new string.

 8. Think of a site or app you use frequently.
-Where do you think the developers used concatention?
+Where do you think the developers used concatenation?
+- **Instagram:**
+* I think developers use concatenation when notifying users of a new follow request on their account. (requester + " has requested to follow you.") -> "janedoe22 has requested to follow you."

 9. What questions do you still have about the work we've done so far? (not having a question is not an option)
+* Are there appropriate times to be using either one of the different types of comment codes? ``//`` and ``/* */`` Or are they interchangeable and we should just pick which we like better?